stassa/louise/README.md

 Louise.
 This means that, if training must take a long time, so will the listing of the Top program reduction.

+Additionally, Louise reduces the Top program recursively, by feeding back the reduction to Plotkin's algorithm until the size of the reduction stops changing.
+`list_top_program_reduction/1` currently performs only the _first_ step of this process.
+This means the reduction listed by `list_top_program_reduction/1` might simultaneously be faster and larger than the result obtained with `learn/1`.

 ### Listing the learned hypothesis

 The last step in Louise's learning procedure is the unfolding and excapsulation